heoyj/Blockwise-Gibbs-Sampling-Cpp/README.md

 ## Usage

 Block-wise Gibbs sampling can be useful when there are a lot of covariates.
-This blockwise Gibbs sampling method is from a model, called spike and slab model (eq.(2)) [example](http://url.com/ “test title”)
+This blockwise Gibbs sampling method is from a model, called spike and slab model (eq.(2)) <a href="https://arxiv.org/pdf/math/0505633.pdf" target="_blank">test</a>